msinhore/adaptive-climate-blueprint/README.md

 ### "Can I use it without outdoor sensors?"
 Yes! v2 supports weather services (OpenWeatherMap, Open-Meteo, etc.) so you don't need physical outdoor sensors.

+### "My AC beeps every time - can this be fixed?"
+Yes! v2 includes smart state management that only sends commands when settings actually need to change.
+No more unnecessary beeps in bedrooms!

 ## 📚 Documentation & Setup Guides

 **For beginners:**